 Travel’s Best Vacations in 2013

-Grab a pen, paper and your gumption; it's time to draw up your New Year's resolutions: This year, resolve to travel.
-As the calendar shifts to 2013, look forward to the destinations that will be leaving their mark on travelers.
+Grab a pen, paper and your gumption; it's time to draw up your New Year's resolutions.
+This year, resolve to travel.
 An array of locations for people of discerning, if varied, tastes await exploration, from an up-and-coming adventure-filled hot spot in the Caribbean to a nation of remote islands still pristine and untouched by the hands of mass tourism.
 Read on to discover our picks for the 5 trendiest destinations of 2013.

 Gulf Coast, USA